EvictionLab/eviction-lab-website/content/updates/research/ets-report-2023/index.md

 To answer those questions, we turn to data from the {{< smartlink "Eviction Tracking System" "https://evictionlab.org/eviction-tracking/" >}} (ETS).
 Since 2020, we’ve been tracking the records of new eviction court filings in 10 states and 34 cities nationwide, areas that are collectively home to about one in every three American renters.
 In this brief, we provide an annual recap of eviction trends, as we did in previous years (check out our older blog posts for analysis in {{< smartlink "2020" "https://evictionlab.org/us-eviction-filing-patterns-2020/" >}}, {{< smartlink "2021" "https://evictionlab.org/us-eviction-filing-patterns-2021/" >}}, and {{< smartlink "2022" "https://evictionlab.org/ets-report-2022/" >}}).
 Housing instability varied prior to the pandemic, and here we highlight how those divides continue to grow.

-{{< pullquote "Of the 32 cities where we have complete data coverage, 25 saw an increase in eviction filings between 2022 and 2023." >}}
+{{< pullquote "Of the 34 cities where we have complete data coverage, 27 saw an increase in eviction filings between 2022 and 2023." >}}

 Across the jurisdictions we track, we find that:
-- Landlords filed nearly 1,115,000 eviction cases in 2023.
-That’s over 100,000 more cases than were filed in 2022 and over 500,000 more than in 2021.
+- Landlords filed nearly 1,130,000 eviction cases in 2023.
+That’s over 100,000 more cases than were filed in 2022 and almost 600,000 more than in 2021.
-- Eviction caseloads increased between 2022 and 2023 in three-quarters of the cities we track.
+- Eviction caseloads increased between 2022 and 2023 in more than three-quarters of the cities we track.
 - In most cities, eviction filings in 2023 were above levels that were normal prior to the COVID-19 pandemic.
 - 60% of eviction case defendants in 2023 were women.
 - Despite making up less than one-third of renters, nearly half of eviction case defendants in 2023 were Black.
 - In many places, a large share of eviction filings were repeated cases brought against the same tenants at the same addresses.

-Landlords filed 10.5% more eviction cases in 2023 than in 2022.
-In total, 1,114,340 eviction cases were filed across the jurisdictions where we collect data.<sup>1</sup> Overall, that represents 2.9% fewer cases than we would have seen in these places prior to the pandemic, but still a large increase from what we observed early in the pandemic, when less than 600,000 cases were filed in 2020 and 2021 (see Figure 1).
+Landlords filed 12.2% more eviction cases in 2023 than in 2022.
+In total, 1,129,045 eviction cases were filed across the jurisdictions where we collect data.<sup>1</sup> Overall, that represents 1.6% fewer cases than we would have seen in these places prior to the pandemic, but still a large increase from what we observed early in the pandemic, when less than 600,000 cases were filed in 2020 and 2021 (see Figure 1).

 {{% proportion-bars
   id="fig1"